MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-linux-server.md

 + An internet connection.
 If you do not have an internet connection, for the instructions for an [offline installation](rserver-install-linux-offline.md).

-+ A package manager (yum for RHEL systems, zypper for SLES systems)
++ A package manager (yum for RHEL systems, apt for Ubuntu, zypper for SLES systems)

 + Root or super user permissions